 \subsection{The Evaluations Dashboard (Addressing DG3)}

-The most distinguishing feature of the Sandpiper is its integrated Evaluate engine, which turns AI development into a rigorous qualitative research task.
-Researchers can group multiple Runs into ``Run-Sets'' to compare annotations across different models, varying prompt versions, or against human labels.

-The Evaluations Dashboard (Figure~\ref{fig:run_sets}) automatically calculates key qualitative metrics, including pair-wise agreement matrices, Cohen's Kappa, precision, and recall.
-By benchmarking the schema-constrained LLM against expert human coders, researchers can iteratively refine their codebooks and establish the methodological validity of the AI-assisted analysis.
+\textit{Sandpiper}'s most distinctive feature is its integrated evaluation engine, which turns AI development into a rigorous qualitative research task.
+Researchers can group multiple runs into “Run-Sets” to compare annotations across models, prompt versions, and human labels.
+The Evaluations Dashboard (Figure~\ref{fig:run_sets}) computes key metrics, including pairwise agreement matrices, Cohen’s kappa, precision, and recall.
+By benchmarking schema-constrained LLM outputs against expert human labels, researchers can refine their codebooks and test the validity of the AI-assisted analysis.